 Build Trust with Social Proof:

-The last few years has seen a huge upturn in eCommerce activity and accelerated digital transformation.
+The last few years have seen a considerable upturn in eCommerce activity and accelerated digital transformation.

 Social Proof using real-time behavioural data can be added into each step of the buying journey, helping shoppers with both product discovery and purchasing decisions.
 Social Proof Messages can include trending items, top-rated items, specific reviewer feedback (e.g. size/fit), how many of that item are currently in people’s baskets, sustainability metrics – and many more :